talkkonnect/talkkonnect/README.md

 * This image is a good starting point if you already have all the components at home or if you want to use talkkonnect as a push to talk headless device to talk directly to other mumble clients.
 * After you intall the image you can copy the bash script tk-update.sh in the scripts folder to your /root home and run it in the root user's folder to update to the lastest version.

-### Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi 2/3  and IM69D130 Mems Microphone ###
+### talkkonnect Version 1 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi 2/3  and IM69D130 Mems Microphone ###
 * [Click Here to Download Pre-Configured SD Card Image for talkkonnect with IM69D130 Mems Microphone](https://drive.google.com/file/d/1lutT3rNk5-zLz6M7FdLNJ47FIvDNCmNC/view?usp=sharing)
 * This image uses the standard 32 Bit Sampling and will work properly with all mumble clients on windows, android and iphone with good quality sound.
 * Since 32 Bit Sampling is used this will only work reliably on Raspberry 2 Series, 3 Series and NOT on Raspberry PI Zero.